hawkeye2013/programming-for-humans-v02/content/posts/html-for-humans/4-html-text-elements.md

 ## Conclusion

 We covered a lot in this article.
-We discussed the difference between HTML elements and tags, Headings, Paragraphs, quotes and links.
+We discussed the difference between HTML elements and tags, Headings, Paragraphs, quotes, and links.
 Your code should look similar to below.

 ```html
 <!DOCTYPE html>